takaesu-ug/packers/README.md

 ### In Atlas

+IMPORTANT: You create TOKEN and set env `export ATLAS_TOKEN='token strings'` before pushing.

-Push to build box for vagrant at the atlas
+Push to build box for vagrant at the atlas.

 ```
 packer push -name USERNAME/ATLASBUILD_NAME template_atlas.json
 ```

-NOTE: You create TOKEN and set env `export ATLAS_TOKEN='token strings'` before pushing.

 Thanks